bytebl33d/bytebl33d.github.io/writeups/HackTheBox/Machines/infiltrator.md

 [*] Saving ticket in m.harris.ccache
 ```

 Next up, before Kerberos can party on our Windows attack VM, we gotta join it to the domain.
-Hop into: `Settings > Accounts > Access work or school > Connect`
+Hop into: `Settings > Accounts > Access work or school > Connect`.
 Punch in `infiltrator.htb` as the domain and log in with any domain account (e.g. `l.clark`).

 Another pro tip: Make sure your VPN interface’s DHCP server points to the DC IP (10.10.11.31), otherwise Kerberos throws a hissy fit.